 The only way to develop good finger tricks is through experimenting, observation, and practice.
-For cubers who want to build or refine their finger tricks, there are countless YouTube videos of professional speedsolving competitions which can be used to observe the various way to carry out finger tricks, and the great thing about these videos is they can be replayed, paused or watched in slow motion.
+For cubers who want to build or refine their finger tricks, there are countless YouTube videos of professional speedsolving competitions that can be used to observe the many finger tricks.
+The great thing about these videos is they can be replayed, paused, or watched in slow motion.
 Other ways to discover and learn the various finger tricks are attending local speedcubing tournaments or joining an online community of speedcubers.

 Another important factor that significantly influences speedcubing is the type and quality of the Rubik’s Cube.
-Store-bought ordinary toy Rubik’s Cubes are not able to reach the fast times attained by top speedcubers.
+Store-bought ordinary Rubik’s Cubes are not able to reach the fast times attained by top speedcubers.
 Some of these cubes do not turn as smoothly and may require whole-hand turns.
-It is important to purchase a cube that is geared for speedsolving.
+If you are a speedcuber, it is important to purchase a cube that is geared for speedsolving.

 Finger Tricks for Turning the Layers on the Standard Three by Three Rubik’s Cube

 This is a short beginner’s introduction to more efficiently carrying out some of the face rotations on a Rubik’s Cube.